adlnet/xapi-profiles/xapi-profiles-structure.md

 `wasRevisionOf` | *Optional*. an array, usually of length one, of IRIs of all profile versions this version was written as a revision of
 `generatedAtTime` | the date this version was created on

-* wasRevisionOf MUST be used with all versions that succeed other profile versions.
+`wasRevisionOf` MUST be used with all versions that succeed other profile versions.

-Profile version objects make it convenient to track version history for profiles, following recommendations for SKOS concept schemes and PROV version tracking generally.
-By using versions this way, it is possible to answer precise questions such as “what version of this profile was current on the 3rd of January last year?”.
-Lack of robust versioning is frequently identified as an issue with RDF data.
+`wasRevisionOf` may sometimes contain multiple profile versions to support the scenario where a profile subsumes another.
+In this case, a new profile version would be defined with the two (or more) contributing profiles listed within the `wasRevisionOf` array.

 ### Organizations and Persons